artdecocode/clean-stack/documentary/1-API/index.md

 %TYPEDEF types/index.xml%

-Remove unuseful internal Node.js lines from the error stack.
+Remove unuseful internal _Node.JS_ lines from the error stack.
 Any other modules to ignore can be passed in the `ignoreModules` option.

-%EXAMPLE: example/example.js, ../src => @artdeco/clean-stack%
+%EXAMPLE: example, ../src => @artdeco/clean-stack%

-%FORK example example/example%
+%FORK example%